f5devcentral/secure-deliver-optimize-genai/docs/class5/class5.rst

 ..  image:: ./_static/class5-aigr-project-5.png

-API token will be generate and copy the API token key.
+API token will be generated and copy the API token key.
 Ensure you keep this token value as it will be required in subsequent lab.
 Store this API token in a notepad or text pad for future use.
 You will not be able to retrive this token when you leave this screen.

 ..  image:: ./_static/class5-aigr-project-6.png